tiprankstipranks

 Employment / Personnel - Risk 1

-Attracting, developing, and retaining talented employees is essential to the successful delivery of our products and has become more difficult and costly in the current labor market.
-Furthermore, as we continue to focus on innovation, our need for scientists and other professionals will increase and may result in increased labor costs.
-The ability to attract and retain talented employees is critical in the development of new products and technologies which is an integral component of our growth strategy.
-Competition for employees can be intense and if we are unable to successfully integrate, motivate and reward our employees, we may not be able to retain them.
-If we are unable to retain our employees or attract new employees in the future, our ability to effectively compete with our competitors and to grow our business could be adversely affected.
-In addition, we have announced, as part of our strategic transformation initiatives, certain headcount reductions to re-align our workforce to match strategic and financial objectives and optimize resources for long-term growth.
-Such reductions could lead to increased uncertainty, attrition or lower morale amongst those employees who are not directly affected by the headcount reductions as those reductions are being implemented, which may result in decreased productivity or could otherwise impact our results of operation.
+Attracting, developing, and retaining talented employees, including our management team and senior employees, is essential to the successful delivery of our products and meeting our productivity goals.
+Our ongoing strategic transformation initiatives, 2025 reportable segment reorganization and corporate cost reallocations have impacted and may continue to impact employees' roles and responsibilities.
+Competition for skilled labor particularly in scientific, tech and specialized fields may pose a risk to continued business operations, or increased labor costs.
+If we are unable to successfully transition, integrate, motivate and reward our employees, we may not be able to retain them or attract new employees.
+Thus, our ability to effectively compete with our competitors and to grow our business could be adversely affected.
 In addition, the loss of any member of our senior management could materially adversely affect our ability to execute our business plan and strategy.
-We may not find an adequate replacement in a timely fashion, or at all and any replacement may view the business differently than current members of management.
+We may not find an adequate replacement in a timely fashion, or at all, and any replacement may view the business differently than current members of management.
 Future executives may make changes to our strategic focus, operations, business plans or financial guidance and outlook, with corresponding changes in how we report our results of operations.
 We can make no assurances that we would be able to properly manage any shift in focus or that any changes to our business would ultimately prove successful.
-Lastly, our success may depend on the ability of our new Chief Executive Officer to integrate and quickly adapt to and understand our business, operations, and strategic plans.
-This will be critical to the Company and our management's ability to make informed decisions about our near-term strategic direction and operations.
-While our Board of Directors strives to mitigate the risk through a robust management succession process, which includes the outgoing Chief Executive Officer serving in an advisory role until December 2024, leadership transitions can be inherently difficult to manage.
-An inadequate transition may cause disruption to our business due to, among other things, diverting management's attention away from the Company's financial and operational goals or causing a deterioration in morale.

 Employment / Personnel - Risk 2